 Grooms has been an active member of the American Football Coaches Association (AFCA) since 2001.
 He serves on the College Football Playoff National Championship Advisory Group and is currently the 2nd Vice President of AFCA National Committee for Directors of Football Operations.

 In 2013, Grooms was named FootballScoop.com's 2013 Director of Football Operations of the Year for his contributions at Ohio University.

-During Grooms' tenure Ohio University, the Bobcats played in six bowl games and three Mid-American Conference championship games under head coach Frank Solich.
+During Grooms' tenure, Ohio played in six bowl games and three Mid-American Conference championship games under Frank Solich.

 Grooms began his career at Ohio as a student assistant from 1997-2001.
-After completing his undergraduate studies, Grooms joined Ohio coach Jim Grobe at Wake Forest University as a graduate assistant, working with Demon Deacon safeties in 2001 and linebackers in 2002.
+After earning his degree, Grooms joined Ohio coach Jim Grobe at Wake Forest as a graduate assistant, working with WFU safeties in 2001 and linebackers in 2002.

-Grooms graduated from Ohio University in 2001 with a bachelor's degree in sports sciences.
+Grooms graduated from Ohio in 2001 with a bachelor's in sports sciences.
 He earned his master's in recreation and sports sciences from Ohio in 2011.

 A native of Frankfort, Ohio, Grooms and his wife, Emily, are the parents of two sons, Jackson and Hayden, and a daughter, Scarlett Josephine.